aelmosalamy/elmosalamy-blog/content/posts/hack-my-bot-pwnme-2025-ctf/index.md

 First, we will look at the [CDP documentation](https://chromedevtools.github.io/devtools-protocol/) to see how we can speak with it.
 I really recommend reading that page.

-The CDP protocol is based on web sockets, however it offers few convenience HTTP endpoints such as `/json/version` and `/json/list`.
+The CDP protocol is based on web sockets.
+It also offers a few convenience HTTP endpoints such as `/json/version` and `/json/list`.

-These endpoints are not accessible to us (I tried) due to SOP and CORS preventing us from reading them.
+If we try to access any of the HTTP endpoints, we will notice they are inaccessible to us and we are unable read them due to SOP and CORS.

+This confirms that the `--remote-allow-origins=*` flag affects web socket connections only.

+Let's try to connect to the web socket endpoint directly then.
+With some research, we notice that there is two kinds of APIs available us through CDP:
+1. Browser-level
+2. Page-level

+> **Note:** Page-level APIs are available if we are connected to a page context such as `/devtools/page/<id>`.
+However, we got a browser context endpoint `/devtools/browser/<id>` from the `DevToolsActivePort` we read earlier.

+We will keep this in mind as we move forward.
+For now, let's try to call a browser-level method such as [Browser.getVersion](https://chromedevtools.github.io/devtools-protocol/tot/Browser/#method-getVersion)

 ![](cdp-browser-getversion.png)
+Let's try:
 ```js
 ...
 const ws = new WebSocket(devTools)